Nachusa Grasslands Visitor Use Plan

 Permitting for the Boardwalk included a Conditional Letter of Map Revision (FEMA), NEPA, USACOE, and various state and local regulatory approvals.
-The 3,200-linear foot boardwalk is designed for all ages and abilities and includes two long span crossings of Neabsco Creek, five additional short span crossings of tributaries, two landings, an observation deck and water level platforms for classroom use.
-Construction is scheduled to begin in fall of 2017.
+The 3,200-linear foot boardwalk is designed for all ages and abilities, and includes two long span crossings of Neabsco Creek, five additional short span crossings of tributaries, two landings, an observation deck and water level platforms for classroom use.
+Construction began in fall of 2017.

 Sumner Campus Redevelopment